swarbler/bestof/tech/home/lighting.md

 - **work lamps:** Ikea Forsä
 - **floor lamps:** Ikea Ranarp

-{: .alternative-title }
-> Alternative lamps
->
-> any you can find on a good deal with interchangeable bulbs
+> Any other lamps you like the look of with interchangeable bulbs are good options too.
+These Ikea ones are just priced very well

 #### Smart